noahtf13/blog/content/blog/police-stop.md

 Let's look at what features were the most important in our most performant model, XGBoost.

 ### XGBoost Shap Values
-So what variables are most important and helpful in discerning whether or not a search will be conducted during a police stop?
+So what variables are most important and helpful in discerning whether a search will be conducted during a police stop?
 To better understand the answer to this question, I will first need to understand what "Shap Values" are.

-Since XGBoost and any other tree-based models are nonlinear in nature, I am unable to make interpretations such as "those of the black race are 3X as likely to be searched in a stop, holding all other variables equal".
+Since XGBoost and any other tree-based models are nonlinear, I am unable to make interpretations such as "those of the black race are 3X as likely to be searched in a stop, holding all other variables equal".

 This is where shap scores come in.
 Each dot (there are 150k+ of them) in each row is the log odds or $e^{(log\ odds)} = odds$, which I will discuss later) of the variable for that stop.
 As for the color of the dot, red denotes if the value is high and blue is low.
-So rows with a `race_Black` of 1 (meaning the person stopped was black) have higher shap values
+For example, rows with a `race_Black` of 1 (meaning the person stopped was black) have higher shap values

+#### So What Do the Shap Scores Tell Us?

 If I picked a dot that was 1.0 for `race_black`, this means that for this specific stop (a stop in a certain precinct, time of day, etc) that being black made the person (or their vehicle) e^1 times (2.72X) as likely to be searched.

-This graph allows us to see what variables influence the model the most and in what way. **From the graph it is quite clear that the race of the individual, their gender, what time it is, and the income of the neighborhood they are in are very influential when it comes to being searched.**
+This graph allows us to see what variables influence the model the most and in what way. **From the graph it is clear that the race of the individual, their gender, what time it is, and the income of the neighborhood they are in are very influential when it comes to being searched.**

 A couple of nonlinear effects stand out.
-While all other variables have a clear relationship with more leading to a greater/less chance of being pulled over, `part_day_overnight` (time of day = overnight) and `income_25` (income of those over 25) especially have more complex relationships with being searched or not since red and value values don't necessarily denote higher or lower shap values.
+Many variables have a clear relationship with leading to a greater/less chance of being pulled over. `part_day_overnight` (time of day = overnight) and `income_25` (income of those over 25) especially have more complex relationships with being searched or not since red and value values don't necessarily denote higher or lower shap values.

 In a future analysis exploring what other variables cause income and time of day to either have a positive or negative influence would be of interest.
 It could be the case that certain races are more likely to be searched at night, while others are not affected by the time of day.